 Migrant women are making significant and positive contributions to Ireland, economically, socially and culturally.
 Their experiences are diverse and varied.
 On the one hand, many migrant women experience discrimination.
 Their lives are structured around a combination of racial and gender inequalities.
 They are also overrepresented in the most marginalized and lowest paid jobs.
 On the other hand, migration has led to positive experiences for women.
 It has the potential to reshape gender relations and inequalities and enables many women to improve their lives and the lives of their families.

 International Women's Breakfast

-women4women network is organising regular International Women's Breakfasts in Dun Laoghaire-Rathdown.
+women4women network and Southside Partnership Women's Programme are organising regular International Women's Breakfasts in Dun Laoghaire-Rathdown.
 Women from different nationalities and cultures will meet to celebrate, to learn and to share information and food.
 These breakfasts are attracting many women in the county since summer 2011.
-They are organised every 4 – 6 weeks by the women4women network.
+They are organised every 4 – 6 weeks.
 Each breakfast is a feast of food from different countries as the women bring their own dish from their country of original.
 This is also a good opportunity to get to know women from the different areas in the county.

 Bring a dish, bring a friend, all women are welcome!

 Integration Programme of Southside Partnership Women's Programme

 English Language and Communication Classes in DLR county